John Vesey (bishop): Career

 He received his education at Magdalen College, Oxford, where he gained a doctorate in canon and civil law.
 After ordination he was appointed Rector of St Mary's Church, Chester.
 In 1527 he founded a grammar school for boys in Sutton Coldfield, which survives today as Bishop Vesey's Grammar School.

 Vesey became a friend of Thomas Wolsey who was also educated at Magdalen College.
 From some unknown date until 1508 Vesey served as Archdeacon of Barnstaple in North Devon.
-In 1509 Wolsey became a Canon of Windsor and Chaplain to King Henry VIII of England.
+In 1509 Wolsey became a Canon of Windsor and Chaplain to King Henry VIII.
 Vesey was appointed a Canon of Exeter Cathedral in Devon.
 Vesey became the Bishop of Exeter in 1519 and the King awarded him the temporalities of the See of Exeter, worth about £1,500 a year.
 He was consecrated a bishop on 6 November 1519 by William Warham, Archbishop of Canterbury, assisted by John Fisher, Bishop of Rochester, and Thomas Halsey, Suffragan Bishop of York and Bishop of Leighlin.

 In 1527 he acquired a 40 acre plot of land close to his birthplace on which he built a grand house (As of 2013 named Moor Hall (after his father's home), where he occasionally lived, today the site of Moor Hall Hotel.

 The town of his birth benefited greatly from his wealth.
 The township of Sutton Coldfield had fallen on hard times and Vesey took it on himself to restore the fortunes of the town and its inhabitants.
 He prevailed upon the King to grant a Royal Charter of incorporation for the town in 1528; this entrusted the government of the town to a warden and to 24 local inhabitants known together as the "Warden and Society of the Royal Town of Sutton Coldfield".